Lugiasc/Lugiasc/README.md

 Welcome on my profile.
-I'm just an EPFL student currently in MSc.
+I'm just an ex-EPFL student that graduated with a MSc.
 Data Science who's working on some project from time to time!
 [![Lugiasc's GitHub stats](https://github-readme-stats.vercel.app/api?username=Lugiasc&show_icons=True&theme=codeSTACKr)](https://github.com/anuraghazra/github-readme-stats)

 <!--